 This gene encodes a 105 kD protein which can undergo cotranslational processing by the 26S proteasome to produce a 50 kD protein.
 The 105 kD protein is a Rel protein-specific transcription inhibitor and the 50 kD protein is a DNA binding subunit of the NF-kappa-B (NFKB) protein complex.
 NFKB is a transcription regulator that is activated by various intra- and extra-cellular stimuli such as cytokines, oxidant-free radicals, ultraviolet irradiation, and bacterial or viral products.
 Activated NFKB translocates into the nucleus and stimulates the expression of genes involved in a wide variety of biological functions.
 Inappropriate activation of NFKB has been associated with a number of inflammatory diseases while persistent inhibition of NFKB leads to inappropriate immune cell development or delayed cell growth.
 Alternative splicing results in multiple transcript variants encoding different isoforms, at least one of which is proteolytically processed. [provided by RefSeq, Feb 2016]

 GeneCards Summary for NFKB1 Gene

 NFKB1 (Nuclear Factor Kappa B Subunit 1) is a Protein Coding gene.
-Diseases associated with NFKB1 include Immunodeficiency, Common Variable, 12 and Barrett Esophagus/Esophageal Adenocarcinoma.
-Among its related pathways are RANK Signaling in Osteoclasts and Development VEGF signaling via VEGFR2 - generic cascades.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is RELB.
+Diseases associated with NFKB1 include Immunodeficiency, Common Variable, 12 and Common Variable Immunodeficiency.
+Among its related pathways are ERK Signaling and CLEC7A (Dectin-1) signaling.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is NFKB2.